Home

 Food Standards Australia New Zealand (FSANZ) has developed new Australia-wide standards to improve food safety for the primary production and processing of:

-• leafy vegetables
+- leafy vegetables

-• melons
+- melons

-• berries.
+- berries.

 The new standards are automatically adopted in the WA Food Act 2008 and will be enforced Australia-wide from 12 February 2025.

 The new standards were developed to improve food safety in the three commodities and to prevent future outbreaks and foodborne illness in the community.
-FSANZ has estimated the total annual cost of illness in Australia from these three commodities at $20.8 mil.
+FSANZ has estimated the total annual cost of illness in Australia from these three commodities at $20.8 million.

-Leafy vegetables and melon growers and processors must now legally register as a food business with their local government, and berry primary producers and processes must notify as a food business with the local government, before the standards commence on 12 February 2025.
+Leafy vegetables and melon growers and processors must now legally register as a food business with their local government, and berry primary producers and processors must notify as a food business with the local government, before the standards commence on 12 February 2025.

 Leafy vegetables